esp-rs/book/src/getting-started/index.md

 # Getting Started

-In this chapter, we will explain in detail how to set up your environment for developing applications with Rust on Espressif devices.
+This chapter guides you through setting up your development environment for building applications with Rust on Espressif devices.